DragonKnightOfBreeze/Breeze-Framework/README.md

 Note:

-* Dsl is used to generate text, and it's the only thing that Dsl should do.
+* Dsl is used to generate text, and it's the only thing that dsl should do.
 * Dsl do not provide ability to generate no-text files that could be provided by 3rd library/application.
 * Dsl can not deserialize data from generated string.
+* Less limit (either type or invocation) dsl is not a good dsl.

 ## breeze-functional